avongil/PiZero_Bookworm_Notes/README.md

 ---
 WiFi issues:
 There are widespread ssh wifi lag issues with the Pi Zero.
 When you log into the pi all seems fine, then it hangs.
 It takes serveral minutes to even list a directory.
+There will also be random and frequent disconnects on the fluidd or mainsail interface.
 There seems to be lots of conflicting info online.
 I have confirmed they are not due to signal stregth.
 They seem to be connected to power saving or having a diffrent time than your DNS.
 ---
 Camera-Streamer issues: